 Day 1 Conwy to Bronaber – approx. 70km

 Day 2 Bronaber to Machynlleth – approx. 75km.
 The Sarn Helen first takes us into the forest of Kings, Coed Y Brenin.
-From here we head toward southern Snowdonia and climb the northern slopes of Cadair Idris with stunning views of the Mawdach Estuary and Cardigan Bay.
+From here we head toward southern Eryri and climb the northern slopes of Cadair Idris with stunning views of the Mawdach Estuary and Cardigan Bay.
 Through Broad Water we head over the pass and into the Dyfi Estuary for a well earned rest.

 Day 3 Machynlleth to Devils Bridge - approx. 55km.
 From Machynlleth, we start our day heading into the Cambrian Mountains with a tough traverse of Foel Fadian and Glaslyn, before heading south under the highest summit, Pymlymon Fawr at 755m.
 We ride the shore of Nant y Moch before heading over the top passing Nant yr Arian, on to Devils Bridge and the stunning Hafod Estate.